-The digital revolution has changed the way one deals with marketing, advertising, or any kind of data sharing.
-With the advent of data protection laws like GDPR and CCPA, the concept of opt-in and opt-out has gained a lot of significance in the past few years.
-One cannot collect, share or use people’s data without their consent unless for reasons that have other lawful bases.
+With the advent of data protection laws like GDPR and CCPA, the concept of opt-in and opt-out has gained a lot of significance over the past few years.
+You cannot collect, share or use people’s data without their consent unless for reasons that have other lawful bases.

 We will discuss what opt-in and opt-out mean and when and how to use them for data processing.